yuteno/yuteno.github.io/_pages/about.md

 News
 ======
+- [December 29, 2024] Our paper "LSQCA: Resource-Efficient Load/Store Architecture for Limited-Scale Fault-Tolerant Quantum Computing" is accepted by HPCA2025. [[arXiv link]](https://arxiv.org/abs/2412.20486)
 - [December 17, 2024] Our paper "C3-VQA: Cryogenic Counter-based Co-processor for Variational Quantum Algorithms" is accepted by IEEE Transactions on Quantum Engineering (TQE). [[arXiv link]](https://arxiv.org/abs/2409.07847)
 - [December 13, 2024] Our new preprint "An Optical Interconnect for Modular Quantum Computers" is now on arXiv. [[arXiv link]](https://arxiv.org/abs/2412.09299)
 - [November 26, 2024] Our new preprint "High-Performance and Scalable Fault-Tolerant Quantum Computation with Lattice Surgery on a 2.5D Architecture" is now on arXiv. [[arXiv link]](https://arxiv.org/abs/2411.17519)
 - [October 13, 2024] Our new preprint "C3-VQA: Cryogenic Counter-based Co-processor for Variational Quantum Algorithms" is now on arXiv. [[arXiv link]](https://arxiv.org/abs/2409.07847)
-- [March 4, 2024] Our new paper "SFQ counter-based precomputation for large-scale cryogenic VQE machines" is accepted by the work in progress poster session in the 61st Design Autuomation Conference. [[arXiv link]](https://arxiv.org/abs/2403.00363)
-- [October 4, 2023] Our new paper "Inter-temperature Bandwidth Reduction in Cryogenic QAOA Machines" is accepted by [IEEE Computer Architecture Letters](https://www.computer.org/csdl/journal/ca). [[arXiv link]](https://arxiv.org/abs/2310.01630)
-- [July 28, 2023] Our perspective paper "Real-Time Decoding for Fault-Tolerant Quantum Computing: Progress, Challenges and Outlook" is now accepted on [Nano Futures](https://iopscience.iop.org/journal/2399-1984)! [[arXiv link]](https://arxiv.org/abs/2303.00054)